-NOTE 12.
+NOTE 11.
 SUBSEQUENT EVENTS

-Subsequent events have been evaluated through June 22, 2022, which is the date the financial statements were available to be issued.
+Subsequent events have been evaluated through July 24, 2023, which is the date the financial statements were available to be issued.

-TALEGA GALLERY - SEAGARDEN COST CENTER REQUIRED SUPPLEMENTARY INFORMATION ON FUTURE MAJOR REPAIRS & REPLACEMENTS AS OF MARCH 31, 2022 (UNAUDITED)
+TALEGA GALLERY - SEAGARDEN COST CENTER REQUIRED SUPPLEMENTARY INFORMATION ON FUTURE MAJOR REPAIRS & REPLACEMENTS AS OF MARCH 31, 2023 (UNAUDITED)

-An independent reserve study was conducted in December 2021 to estimate the remaining useful lives and the replacement costs of the components of common property.
+An independent reserve study was conducted in January 2023 to estimate the remaining useful lives and the replacement costs of the components of common property.
 The study was based upon representations by the Board of Directors and the experience and knowledge of the independent reserve analyst.
 The estimates were based on current replacement costs adjusted for a thirty-year average annual inflation rate of 2.5%.
-These estimates are used as a foundation in arriving at recommended funding requirements, based upon cash and investments which have been collected for future repairs and replacements.
+These estimates are used as a foundation in arriving at recommended funding requirements, based upon cash and investments which have been collected for future repairs and replacements, earning a yield on funds of 1.0%.